Gambling Addiction

 The workplace is primarily affected through lost time, lost productivity and, in desperate situations, the gambler may resort to theft.

-- Work performance deteriorates; the person is preoccupied, has trouble concentrating, is absent or late for meetings and misses assignment deadlines.
+- Work performance deteriorates as the person is preoccupied, has trouble concentrating, is absent or late for meetings and misses assignment deadlines.

-- Frequent unexplained absences or disappearances from work.
+- There are frequent unexplained absences or disappearances from work.

-- Eager to organize and participate in betting opportunities.
+- The person is eager to organize and participate in betting opportunities.

-- Pay is requested in lieu of vacation time; large blocks of vacation time are not taken.
+- Pay is requested in lieu of vacation time and large blocks of vacation time are not taken.

-- Frequently borrows money, argues with co-workers about money that is owed to them.
+- The gambler frequently borrows money and may argue with co-workers about money owed to them.

-- Experiences mood swings often related to winning and losing streaks.
+- Mood swings take place from winning and losing streaks.

 - Credit card or loan bills are mailed to work rather than home.

-- Increasingly spends more time gambling during lunch hours and coffee breaks.
+- More time is spent gambling during lunch hours and coffee breaks.

 - False claims are made against expense accounts.

-Remember, gambling addiction is an addiction and should be acknowledged in one’s employee assistance plan.
-Consult your human resource department for further information.
+Gambling addiction should be acknowledged in one’s employee assistance plan.
+Human Resources departments should have further information.

-For every individual with a gambling addiction the lives of at least seven other people who are close to him or her are adversely affected.
+For every individual with a gambling addiction the lives of at least seven other people are adversely affected.
 Parents, spouses, brothers, sisters, children, employers and fellow employees must deal with the impact of gambling addiction.
 There can be significant social impacts resulting from gambling addiction which can generate “hard” economic costs for states, communities and individuals.

 The National Council on Problem Gambling estimates that gambling addiction carries an annual cost of $7 billion in bankruptcy, co-occurring disorders and crime.